alibaba/higress/test/README.md

 4. kube-load-image: load dev higress-controller image it into kind cluster.
 5. install-dev: install higress-controller with dev image, and latest higress-gateway, istiod with helm.
 6. run-e2e-test:
     1. Setup conformance suite, like define what conformance tests we want to run, in `e2e_test.go` / `higressTests Slice`.
-Each case we choose to open is difined in `test/ingress/conformance/tests`.
+Each case we choose to open is defined in `test/ingress/conformance/tests`.
     2. Prepare resources and install them into cluster, like backend services/deployments.
     3. Load conformance tests we choose to open in `e2e_test.go` / `higressTests Slice`, and run them one by one, fail if it is not expected.